Diode

-A diode is a two-terminal electronic component that conducts current primarily in one direction (asymmetric conductance); it has low (ideally zero) resistance in one direction, and high (ideally infinite) resistance in the other.
+A diode is a two-terminal electronic component that conducts electric current primarily in one direction (asymmetric conductance).
+It has low (ideally zero) resistance in one direction and high (ideally infinite) resistance in the other.

 A semiconductor diode, the most commonly used type today, is a crystalline piece of semiconductor material with a p–n junction connected to two electrical terminals.
 It has an exponential current–voltage characteristic.
 Semiconductor diodes were the first semiconductor electronic devices.
 The discovery of asymmetric electrical conduction across the contact between a crystalline mineral and a metal was made by German physicist Ferdinand Braun in 1874.
 Today, most diodes are made of silicon, but other semiconducting materials such as gallium arsenide and germanium are also used.

-The obsolete thermionic diode is a vacuum tube with two electrodes, a heated cathode and a plate, in which electrons can flow in only one direction, from cathode to plate.
+The obsolete thermionic diode is a vacuum tube with two electrodes, a heated cathode and a plate, in which electrons can flow in only one direction, from the cathode to the plate.

-Among many uses, diodes are found in rectifiers to convert AC power to DC, demodulation in radio receivers, and can even be used for logic or as temperature sensors.
-A common variant of a diode is a light emitting diode, which is used as electric lighting and status indicators on electronic devices.
+Among many uses, diodes are found in rectifiers to convert alternating current (AC) power to direct current (DC), demodulation in radio receivers, and can even be used for logic or as temperature sensors.
+A common variant of a diode is a light-emitting diode, which is used as electric lighting and status indicators on electronic devices.

 Main functions

+Unidirectional current flow

 The most common function of a diode is to allow an electric current to pass in one direction (called the diode's forward direction), while blocking it in the opposite direction (the reverse direction).
-As such, the diode can be viewed as an electronic version of a check valve.
-This unidirectional behavior is called rectification and is used to convert alternating current (ac) to direct current (dc).
+Its hydraulic analogy is a check valve.
+This unidirectional behavior can convert alternating current (AC) to direct current (DC), a process called rectification.
 As rectifiers, diodes can be used for such tasks as extracting modulation from radio signals in radio receivers.

-However, diodes can have more complicated behavior than this simple on–off action, because of their nonlinear current-voltage characteristics.
-For instance, a diode's forward-direction voltage drop varies only a little with the current, and is more so a function of temperature; this effect can be used as a temperature sensor or as a voltage reference.
-And its high resistance to current flowing in the reverse direction suddenly drops to a low resistance when the reverse voltage across the diode reaches a value called the breakdown voltage.
-Semiconductor diodes in the forward direction also need to surpass a threshold voltage before being able to conduct electricity.
+Threshold voltage

+A diode's behavior is often simplified as having a forward threshold voltage or turn-on voltage or cut-in voltage, above which there is significant current and below which there is almost no current, which depends on a diode's composition: